libao

 Queues audio data for asynchronous playback.

 The music-id argument identifies the music stream associated with the buffer.
 The arguments at-time-in-s and music-duration-s describe the position and duration, in seconds, associated with the buffer.
 The arguments buffer and buf-len provide the audio data and its length.
-The buf-type argument specifies the buffer format.
+The buf-type argument specifies the in-memory PCM layout.

 If handle is not valid, this procedure raises an exception.